Tayyabah-Rehman/Cold-Email-Generator/README.md

 - **Custom portfolio**: upload your own CSV via the sidebar file uploader
 - **Download**: save generated emails as `.txt` with one click

 ---

+## 📚 How to Test
+- Load Portfolio: Click "Load Portfolio from CSV" button
+- Paste Job Description: Copy any job description from LinkedIn or job portal
+- Generate Email: Click "Generate Cold Email"
+- Review: The AI will create a personalized email based on matching projects

+---

 ## 👤 Author